 So, a broken or cracked crankshaft, is considered major engine damage.

-The good thing is that crankshaft damage, is not a very common occurrence.
+But, the good thing is that, crankshaft damage, is not a very common occurrence.

 Diesel Engine Crankshaft Damage

-The amount of torque created during a failure, such as a spun bearing can cause a crank to snap.
-Diesel engines are more prone to crankshaft damage because; diesel crankshafts are extremely hard with higher compression ratios.
+The amount of torque created during a failure, such as a spun bearing, can cause a crank to snap.
+So, diesel engines are more prone, to crankshaft damage.
+Because, diesel crankshafts are extremely hard, with higher compression ratios.

 Heat And Nitride Treating

 When an engine has a bearing failure, the excessive clearance, can cause the crank to flex inside the engine.
 The crankshaft can wear past the point of grinding and have to be replaced.
-And, if the crankshaft looks like this the con-rod is most likely not resizable.
+And, if the crankshaft looks like this, the con-rod is most likely not resizable.
 The crankshaft can bend severely or even break in some cases.
-If the crankshaft does break; the damage may be so bad, that you may have to replace the whole engine.
+If the crankshaft does break, the damage may be so bad, that you have to replace the engine.

 In cases where a nitride crankshaft is bent, it is usually not recommended to attempt straightening.
 Attempts to do so, could cause internal and external cracks.
-Which would result in crankshaft damage a second time.
+Which would result in crankshaft damage, a second time around.

 Check Rod And Main Housing Bores

-Because, the crankshaft flexes around in the engine; the crankshaft can pound on the housing bores, making them oval.
-The massive amount of torque from the flexing crankshaft can; also stretch the bolts and distort the housing bores.
+So, the crankshaft flexes around in the engine.
+As a result, the crankshaft can pound on the housing bores, making them oval.
+The massive amount of torque from the flexing crankshaft, can also stretch the bolts and distort the housing bores.
 Main caps can become loose in the registers, causing misalignment.

 It is never a good idea to just swap the crankshaft, without properly checking these housing bores.
 The most accurate way to check the housing bores, is by using a dial bore gauge.

-If you do not have a dial bore gauge then, you should take it to your local machine shop.
-They can check all of the housing bores to see if they are out of round.
-If they are, usually they can correct them.
-By not doing this you are risking another crankshaft failure.
+So, if you do not have a dial bore gauge, then you should take it to your local machine shop.
+Because, they can check all of the housing bores, to see if they are out of round.
+And, if they are, usually they can correct them.
+By not doing this, you are risking another crankshaft failure.
 Housing bores that are out of round, will give you improper bearing clearance.
-Improper bearing clearance can cause; premature bearing failure and in a worst case scenario, crankshaft damage for a second time.
+Improper bearing clearance, can cause premature bearing failure.
+And, in a worst case scenario, crankshaft damage will happen a second time.